URI authority

 The user is optional and is used for authentication purposes.
 It is not commonly used in web URIs.

 Warning: Providing user information directly in HTTP URLs is not recommended, as it can expose sensitive information.
 Use other methods like HTTP authentication or session cookies instead.
-Sometimes, phishing sites trick users by display misleading URLs whose "user" part appears as if it's a domain name, known as semantic URL attack.
+Sometimes, phishing sites trick users by displaying misleading URLs whose "user" part appears as if it's a domain name, known as semantic URL attack.

 Examples